This post was updated on August 15th, 2022

 Other teas may have health benefits, but only green tea, marjoram, and spearmint tea have PCOS-specific credentials.
 At least as far as body weight, metabolic health, and hormone parameters are concerned.

-It’s also worth noting that all the green tea for PCOS studies included in the meta-analysis, used supplements rather than a beverage.
+It’s also worth noting that all the green tea for PCOS studies included in the meta-analysis, used green tea extract supplements.
+They didn’t use a tea beverage.
 Because of this, it’s not clear that a hot cup of green tea will produce significant results.
 The dose of active ingredients may be too low.

-Essentially, the green tea studies are an argument in favor of green tea supplements, rather than drinking more tea.
+Essentially, green tea studies are an argument in favor of supplements containing green tea extract.
+They don’t show that drinking more green tea produces meaningful results.

 Other PCOS Herbal Teas